 Now that you have created your listing, you must get it verified by requesting your verification code.
 The most common way is for Google to send you a postcard in the mail, which includes a code.

-Then, enter the code on your GMB account and edit any information.
+Then, enter the code on your GBP account and edit any information.

 That’s it.
-Sign into your account on GMB, select "website," and then "publish."
+Sign into your account on GBP, select “website,” and then “publish.”
 Done.

 Step 3: Add Keywords

 Keeping your listing simple is the easiest but not the most effective way to handle this new platform.
 Use your SEO skills and think about the keywords people would use to find you.
 Add these to your title and in the description.

 Check the character count and guidelines for assistance.

 How many times have you seen a business that doesn’t list its hours front and center?
 That is more than frustrating to potential clients; it can be deadly.
 With a single click, that customer will easily find the next business that does include their hours.
 Consider seasonal and holiday hours and update those as necessary.